The question is in reference to cars.

 The accelerator pedal is more elongated than the other two and usually softer as well.
 Why?

-So you can tell which one you are pressing and to make sure it's harder to operate incorrectly.
 It's designed so you can't accidentally operate the accelerator and brake pedals at the same time with a single foot.
-Pressing the break and accelerator at the same time is dangerous - both in terms of the damage you could do to the mechanics of the car and because you are likely to cause an accident.
+Pressing the brake and accelerator at the same time is dangerous - both in terms of the damage you could do to the mechanics of the car and because you are likely to cause an accident.
 It's narrower so that it's hard (if not impossible) to catch it if you don't get your foot squarely on the brake pedal.
-The shape and angle will make it difficult and uncomfortable to press with your right foot - even if you can reach that far. |

 The brake has a shorter pull than the accelerator.
 There are usually only two things you want to do with a brake: slow down or STOP RIGHT NOW.
 There is a lot of variation with an accelerator and how people drive with it.
 For instance on long trips (when I'm not using cruise control) I rest my heel on the floorboard and use the tip of my toe/my ankle to control the accelerator (to help avoid fatigue and the adjustments are more subtle).
 When I'm more engaged in the driving, I will bring my foot up and use my upper leg to control acceleration.
 Here I'm making coarser movements (usually accelerating more aggressively).
-The length of the pedal accommodates both of those modes of driving. |
+The length of the pedal accommodates both of those modes of driving.

 There are 2 reasons for this: